bernhardAxonIvy/doc/source/engine-guide/tool-reference/axonivy-engine/modes.rst

     :ref:`engine-cockpit` are disabled!

-The Axon Ivy Engine starts automatically in maintenance mode if there is a problem with the licence or the system database.
+The Axon Ivy Engine starts automatically in maintenance mode if there is a problem with the license or the system database.
 You can disable the automatically switching to maintenance mode in the :ref:`ivy-yaml` file:

 .. code:: yaml

   Boot.MaintenanceMode: DISABLED

-If disable and there is a licence or system database problem the Axon Ivy Engine fail to start and report an error.
+If disable and there is a license or system database problem the Axon Ivy Engine fail to start and report an error.
 You can then start the Axon Ivy Engine explicitly in maintenance mode by using the :ref:`command line option
 <axonivy-engine>` :code:`-maintenance`.